c0ded00d1e12/ecen224/_labs/io.md

 layout: lab
 ---

-## GitHub Classroom
-Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.

 ## Objectives

 - Read in files into a program
 - Create the necessary logic to handle an interface
 - Filter out files by pattern

+## Getting Started

+Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.
+Next, ssh into your Raspberry Pi using VSCode and clone the repository in your home directory. **This lab should be done in VSCode on your Raspberry Pi.
+Make sure the lab is top level folder of your VSCode editor.**

 ## Overview